Afrotech-Fest/afrotech-fest.github.io/content/sections/about.md

 <h4>Youth programme</h4>

-<p>Our youth track allows young, black techies to travel in many lanes.
-It includes a tech fair, making stations, coding sessions and dozens of kits from our supporters Makey Makey and Micro:bit.</p>
+<p>Our youth track allows young black techies to travel in many lanes.
+It includes a tech fair, making stations, coding sessions and dozens of free kits from our supporters Makey Makey and Micro:bit.</p>

 <h4>Digital installations</h4>
 <p>The installations will be a collection of physical prototypes, photography, film and sound that aims to promote the visibility of black people in tech.</p>